tejomayee-tech/ZorinLinux/innovate/solving-portablity-with-easy-upgrade-issue.md

 ## What is the solution

- AI MINI PC with Touch screen + keyboard (laptop shaped)
+ AI MINI PC with Touch screen + keyboard (laptop shaped) + Compact power bank

 ## Advantages